In the Desert Logo

 In The Desert

 Some people have their favorites: Canon, Nikon, etc. The playing field has changed since the film days.
 Cameras with the best Picture Quality are from names you thought made radios and stereos.
-Panasonic being one of the best!
+Panasonic being one and Sony another one.
 All the major manufacturers make great cameras.
 All are a little different and some are better for taking certain types of photos than others.
-Visit this site for more info:

 Which Camera is for you?

 Don't take anyone's word for which are the best.
 Why?
 Because, first, it depends on what you want the camera for - wildlife, animals, and other interests would dictate the use of the Zoom Camera, while the normal vacation snapshots will dictate one of the budget cameras or a better model without the zoom.
-Panasonic is in the forefront of both technologies right now and all their cameras offer IS (image stabilization).
+Panasonic is one of the leading technologies right now and all their cameras offer IS (image stabilization).
 This is a great feature and does come in handy.

 Do I really need a big zoom?

 Actually there are several downside's to owning a small P&S camera.
 You won't have to spend your inheritance.
 You won't get to carry around that big impressive camera or a large camera bag that just jumps up and says I'm a professional -- rob me!
 Ok seriously; one of the things you won't get are really large prints with a lot of detail.
 Your photos won't be as good as a D-SLR!!!
-You won't have the versatility you'd get with a D-SLR.
+You lmay not have the versatility you get with a D-SLR.
 You won't get high ISO photos with very little noise.
 This means your low light photos are going to be noisy (full of little colored dots).You won't get the really fine detail in shots when you zoom into 100% on a computer monitor.
 Now if you don't care about any of these things or your like us and want a nice camera to take hiking or just a small one to take along without all the extras then get a P&S and have fun taking 100's of photos on your next trip in the desert.
+Sony now offers small P&S cameras that take great photos.

 What's the downside to a P&S Camera?